thegetty/quire-docs/content/api-docs/shortcodes.md

 Sample: `{{< q-revision-history >}}`

-Basic Usage: Adds a revsion history to the page, based on values in `publication.yml`.
+Basic Usage: Adds a revision history to the page, based on values in `publication.yml`.

 | Named Parameters | Expected Value  | Description                              |
 | ---------------- | --------------- | ---------------------------------------- |